trilogy-data/pytrilogy/README.md

 > [!TIP]
 > The CLI can also be used for formatting.
-PreQL has a default formatting style that should always be adhered to. `trilogy fmt <path to trilogy file>`
+Trilogy has a default formatting style that should always be adhered to. `trilogy fmt <path to trilogy file>`

 ## More Examples